tensorzero/tensorzero/examples/gsm8k-custom-recipe-dspy/README.md

 TensorZero provides a number of pre-built optimization recipes covering common LLM engineering workflows.
 But you can also easily create your own recipes and workflows!

-This example shows how to optimize a TensorZero function using an arbitrary tool — namely, [DSPy](https://github.com/stanfordnlp/dspy).
+This example shows how to optimize a TensorZero function using an arbitrary tool — here, [DSPy](https://github.com/stanfordnlp/dspy).

 ## Background